IkigaiLabsETH/ikigAI-Labs/docs/agentGPT.md

 advancements in AI technology.
 The GPTs powering today's **Large Language Models (LLMs)** demonstrate a _remarkable ability for reasoning, understanding, and planning_.
 However, their true potential has yet to be fully realized.

-At **Reworkd**, we believe that the _true power of LLMs lies in agentic behavior_.
+At **LTL**, we believe that the _true power of LLMs lies in agentic behavior_.
 By engineering a system that draws on LLMs' emergent abilities and providing an ecosystem that supports environmental interactions, we can draw out the full potential of models like GPT-4.
 Here's how AgentGPT works.